 Yup, that's right, you can snack on those fishes straight out of the jar, especially when you've grabbed the good stuff—high-quality anchovies are tender and meaty, with a silky texture and clean brininess.
 That said, they're also powerfully strong.
 To savor whole fillets without overdosing on salt, try laying some anchovies out on an open-face sandwich with sliced tomatoes, basil, and a garlicky aioli, or throw them together with Manchego and roasted red pepper for classic Spanish pintxos.
 Want to go the breakfast route?
 Try adding some filets to mild and creamy scrambled eggs for a Scotch woodcock.

 The curing process that jarred and canned anchovies undergo doesn't just give them that bold, pungent flavor.
 Salt also breaks down the myosin in the fish—one of the muscle proteins that hold its flesh together—making it exceedingly easy to dissolve as it cooks.
 Minced or mashed and heated with olive oil, garlic, tomatoes, and olives, anchovies form the cornerstone of puttanesca sauce's trademark robust, dare I say raunchy, flavor.
-They add further oomph to briny, intense pasta sauces like this oven-roasted tomato business studded with salami and capers.
+They add further oomph to briny, intense pasta sauces like this oven-roasted tomato sauce studded with salami and capers.

 But that doesn't mean anchovies don't have more subtle applications—they'd also be totally at home in a pasta salad with pesto, creamy mushrooms baked with sausage and rotini or the filling for these homemade tortellini.

 Brighter, Funkier Salads

 Anchovy-based salad dressing can give crisp salads extra snap and an addictive salty tang, provided they're well-balanced.
 Most incorporate egg yolks and oil, whisked into a creamy mayonnaise-style emulsion that cuts through some of that salty intensity while coating your greens nice and evenly.
 There is, of course, the classic Caesar salad, but anchovy dressing does equally well with vegetal-sweet green beans mixed with pine nuts and pickled peppers or a wintery green salad with walnuts, apples, and Parmesan.